porchedduf/Alchemy/README.md

 # Alchemy
-A digital edition of De consideratione quinta essentia in the Denison University manuscript
+A digital edition of *De consideratione quinta essentia* from the Denison University manuscript.